Social media analytics: Impacts on business intelligence

 Recent research on social media analytics has emphasized the need to adopt a business intelligence-based approach to collecting, analyzing, and interpreting social media data.
 Social media presents a promising, albeit challenging, source of data for business intelligence.
 Customers voluntarily discuss products and companies, giving a real-time pulse of brand sentiment and adoption.
 Social media is one of the most important tools for marketers in the rapidly evolving media landscape.
 Firms have created specialized positions to handle their social media marketing.
-These arguments are in line with the literature on social media marketing that suggest that social media activities are interrelated and influence each other.
+These arguments are in line with the literature on social media marketing that suggests that social media activities are interrelated and influence each other.

 Moon and Iacobucci (2022) focused on the marketing applications of social media analytics.
 Such applications include consumer behavior on social media, social media impact on firm performance, business strategy, product/brand management, social media network analysis, consumer privacy and data security on social media, and fictitious/biased content on social media.
 In particular, consumer privacy and data security are becoming more and more important in the social media universe given the increasing risk stemming from social media data breaches.
 In a similar vein, suspicious social media postings have significantly increased along with the growth of social media.
 Luca and Servas (2015) reported that firms have a potential incentive to use fake postings when they have increased competition.
 Therefore, upgrading our ability to identify and monitor suspicious postings (e.g., fake reviews on Yelp) has become an important part of social media platform management.

+Muruganantham and Gandhi (2020) proposed a Multi-Criteria Decision Making (MCDM) model to prove that social media users' preferences, sentiments, behavior, and marketing data are related to social media analytics.
+Internet users are closely connected and show a high degree of mutual influence in social ideology and social networks, which in turn affects business intelligence.